top of page

 Measles and Malnutrition in Samoa

 There have been an alarming number of deaths in Samoa from measles (38 and rising).
 This is an absolute tragedy.
 For such a small population, how come the death rate has been so high?
-Low rates of immunisation do not fully explain this high rate of mortality and it never will.
-There is more at play than the experts are telling us.
+Low rates of immunisation don't fully explain this high rate of mortality, and it never will.
+There's more at play than the experts are telling us.

-Once the crisis has ended, let's think about the root causes as to why Samoa is suffering this devastatingly high death rate and deal with them.
+Although the crisis in Samoa has ended, let's think about the root causes as to why Samoa suffered a devastatingly high death rate from what should be a harmless childhood illness for the vast majority, and deal with them.

 I'll start this conversation with some travel pictures.
 Alofa and I have the goal of cycling the main islands of every Pacific Islands state.
-So far we have cycled Samoa, Tonga, Niue, Vanuatu and Fiji.
+So far we've cycled Samoa, Tonga, Niue, Vanuatu, and Fiji.
 We have also done Bali.
-All of these islands, bar Niue, have one thing in common and that is poverty and corruption, sometimes abject poverty.
+All of these islands, bar Niue, have a few things in common, and that's poverty and corruption, sometimes abject poverty — plus malnutrition.

 Alama, Gary and Alofa biking around Vanuatu